- What are human rights?

 Human rights require public bodies to treat you with dignity and respect, consult you about decisions and respect your choices.

-Human rights law gives pregnant women the right to receive maternity care, to make their own choices about their care and to be given standards of care that respect their dignity and autonomy as human beings.
+Human rights law gives an individual the right to receive maternity care, to make their own choices about their care and to be given standards of care that respect their dignity and autonomy as human beings.

 Where do human rights come from?